 Treat people as if they were what they ought to be and you help them become what they are capable of becoming” -Goethe

-- absent- Absent the day I check and the day I assignment = Ab.
+absent- Absent the day I collect/check and the day I assign the assignment = Ab.

 In parent portal it will eventually be listed as a zero with a note that it is

-On the other hand if a student works hard and does well on all four assignments a score of over a 90 quiz grade is entered into the average (from an average of 93-114).
+On the other hand, if a student works hard and does well on all four assignments a score of over 90 quiz grade is entered into the average (from an average of 93-114).
 This is a good way for students to earn bonus points.

-I find this system helps students who score poorly on tests earn extra points to take their grade into their hands.
+I find this system helps students who score poorly on tests earn extra points.
+Students have many opportunities to improve their grades.
 It also prepares them for the challenges of the added responsibilities in high school.

 Students will be assigned a section in the book (ex. chapter 7 section 1) to read and will be assigned 2 activities to complete.
-After reading the will have a vocabulary section that will ask them to explain names and terms in the context of the section they read.
+After reading, they will have a vocabulary section that will ask them to explain names and terms in the context of the section they read.
 They need to identify the word and then explain the role it played in this section.
 Next they will need to answer several questions about the section.
 The answers will be graded based on the evidence they provide that they read the section, not if the answer is correct.
-These worksheets will be worth ½ of a quiz or a metade.
+This Metade will be worth ½ of a quiz.
 This is basically an open book/take home ½ quiz.
 Each assignment is given a 1-10 score.

 The Class itself:

-The class covers from the build up to the Constitution to just before the Civil War.
-Students are required to keep a 3 –ring binder (I often call it a notebook).
+The class covers from the build up to the Constitution to the birth of a new nation .
+Students are required to keep a 3 –ring binder that I often call it a notebook During the remote and hybrid phase this year this notebook will be a series of google slides they must fill in and keep in order in google classroom..
 The binder will be collected for test grades.
-The binder used in social studies must be solely used for this class; no other subject’s notes should be in it.
-Students will need a 2 inch or more strong 3-ring binder for this class so all of the notes, classwork and homework can be kept together.
 The “notes” are typed up by me with page numbers and unit headings.
-Student fill them out in class as we go.
+Students fill them out in class as we go.
 Tests generally are infrequent and cover a great deal of material.
-Students will need to study the notes, quizzes and homework as we go along so they do not get overwhelmed (If your child says they do not have any homework you can always tell them to look over / study the social studies notes).
-Students will have at least two days to work on all assignments.
-Because of this I expect the students to read the section and answer fully (not one word answers) all of the assignment questions (answers should always be in full sentences).
+Students will need to study the notes, quizzes, “do now‘s”, and homework as we go along so they do not get overwhelmed.
+If your child says they do not have any homework you can always tell them to look over / study the social studies notes.
+Students will have at least two days to work on all homework assignments.
+Because of this I expect the students to read the section and answer fully (not one word answers) all of the assignment questions.
+Answers should always be in full sentences.

 I am truly looking forward to working with your daughter/son in this very important year in his/her life.
-Please feel free to contact me with questions, comments or concerns.
-My e-mail address is firstname.lastname@example.org, or you can reach me by phone.
-If I am unavailable leave a message in my voice mail for me to call you back (1-508-252-5080 ext.
-5210) or just call the office and leave a message.
+Please feel free to contact me with questions, comments, or concerns.
+My email address is firstname.lastname@example.org, through the Remind app, or you can reach me by phone 1-508-252-5080 the office can connect you to my room.
+If I am unavailable, leave a message with the office.